fmr-llc/jive-content-viewer/README.md

 * Download a copy of the "Library Loader" file from your community.
 Open it for editing.
 * Go back to the Content Lookup widget and search for "Content Viewer Widget".
 You should see the four library files you uploaded to your community above.
 * Find the search result for "Content Viewer Widget CSS Library" and copy its Content ID.
 It should be a number like 694225.
-* Update the library_loader.js file line for "content_viewer_widget_.css" and update the content ID variable (it should be 0 before updating) to the Content ID you just copied.
+* Update the library_loader.js file line for "content_viewer_widget.css" and update the content ID variable (it should be 0 before updating) to the Content ID you just copied.
 The result should look similar to:
 ```
 	libraries['content_viewer_widget.css'] = { contentID: '694225' };
 ```